Last visit: October 2013

 More important than the booze, though, is that Mi Pueblo has unique combo platters.
 Mr. RJG has always wondered why most Mexican restaurants only serve variations on the taco, enchilada, burrito, tamale and tostada when making up their combos.
 Mi Pueblo will also throw in items like quesadillas and flautas.
 I mean why do flautas have to be an expensive, one-food-only option on the menu?
 They also have a pork and rice dish I like quite a bit (Al Pastor Platter).
 Mrs. RJG goes for the green enchiladas.

 Another important aspect of the Mexican dining experience is the salsa (RJG prefers the old school term Hot Sauce himself).
 They have two - the milder red one is quite tasty.
 Sometimes they'll bring out a small cup of their hot green sauce.
 Ask them to bring you a bigger one... it's super - and the heat adds up!

 Mi Pueblo has 3 dining areas, and I think they try to the separate families from the others, but sometimes it just gets too crowded.
 One of the 3 rooms is a sports bar, with multiple screens, and...
 SMOKE.
-Mr. RJG doesn't mind smoke while eating having grown up with a father who refused to eat anywhere that didn't allow him to fire up.
+Mr. RJG doesn't mind smoke while eating having grown up with a father who refused to eat anywhere that didn't allow him to fire up (aka "burn a square").
 Mrs. RJG, on the other hand, usually hates it, but for some reason Mi Pueblo's bar doesn't bother her.
 Go figure.
 Maybe it's the alcohol content in the drinks?